rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

   - [Tutorial for a Minecraft server Google Cloud](https://cloud.google.com/solutions/gaming/minecraft-server)
   - Note: You'll need to also allow port 19132 on UDP, use Paper instead of vanilla and put Geyser in the plugins folder
   - You also don't need an SSD, they're just trying to make you pay more
 * [Heavynode](https://www.heavynode.com/) (Get Geyser as a plugin.
 Use default port and 0.0.0.0 as address.
-19132 is blocked for DDOS reasons so your best bet is to use the same port as your Java server for the Bedrock port in your config and connect with that port.)
+19132 is blocked for DDOS reasons so your best bet is to use the same port as your Java server for the Bedrock port in your config and connect with that port.
+Also, see [here](https://github.com/GeyserMC/Geyser/wiki/Fixing-%22Unable-to-Connect-to-World%22#bedrock-players-can-connect-after-hitting-the-server-on-a-tcp-port-eg-on-java-or-a-website-on-the-same-server))
 * [Hetzner](https://hetzner.com) (Not a dedicated Minecraft provider.)
 * [HostMC4Free](https://hostmc4free.com) (Order new service, choose Geyser in Bedrock section, and open a ticket to request a second port all ports support UDP)
 * [HumbleServers](https://humbleservers.com/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config, or one of the two extra ports, and connect with that port.
 If the subdomain doesn't work, use your regular IP address with numbers.)